Judge, Provincial Court of British Columbia

-We are all saddened to say goodbye to Law Enforcement Against Prohibition board member Judge Jerry Paradis, who passed recently from cancer.
+We are all saddened to say goodbye to Law Enforcement Against Prohibition board member Judge Jerry Paradis, who passed away on February 16, 2010 from cancer.
 Jerry’s rare combination of expertise and compassion will be impossible to replace.

 Having presided over 1,000 drug-related cases in the Provincial Court of British Columbia before his retirement in 2003, he came to realize that drug policy, not simple drug use, was responsible for so much unnecessary death, disease, crime and addiction.
 He authored “A Modest Proposal for a Sane Drug Policy,” the title of which captures both his personality and his quest for a rational approach to social policy.
 He was exceptionally intelligent and knowledgeable, but he was never arrogant or condescending.

 His trip to Colombia with Witness for Peace demonstrated his personal commitment to social justice and his identification with the victims of bullying.
 He was appalled by what he termed a “prohibit and punish” approach to drug use and was tireless in promoting humane, workable alternatives.
 In reference to those who fashion and benefit from drug prohibition, he simply wondered, “How do these guys sleep at night?”